govuk-one-login/mobile-ios-authentication/README.md

 #### AppAuthSession

 A class to handle the login flow with the given auth provider and conforms to the `LoginSession` protocol.
-It uses the `UIWindow` to know where to display the login dialogue.
+It uses the `UIWindow` to know where to display the login modal.

 `present` takes configuration, which comes from `LoginSessionConfiguration`, as a parameter and contains the login information to make the request.